 Canon 5D Mark III versus Sony A7R III

-The Canon EOS 5D Mark III and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in March 2012 and October 2017.
+The Canon EOS 5D Mark III and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in March 2012 and October 2017.
 The 5D Mark III is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 22.1 megapixel, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (31 percent) than the Canon 5D Mark III.
 Moreover, the A7R III is markedly lighter (32 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.